bobidi2/llama_south_park/README.md

 **Warning** The files and the output may contain offensive, harmful, even discriminative contents in nature.

-**Usage and License Notices**: This repo is intended and licensed for non-commercial use only.
-The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.
+**Usage and License Notices**: This repo is intended and licensed for non-commercial use only following the [Alpaca](https://github.com/tatsu-lab/stanford_alpaca)'s code license.
+The model is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.

 ## Overview